WPDevelopers/embedpress/readme.txt

 * Fixed a lot of bugs with VideoJug urls;
 * Fixed a lot of bugs with NFB urls;
 * Fixed bug where the editor was treating non-embeddable urls as normal embeds;
+* Fixed bug where nbsp; were added before and after the embed every time the user switch from Visual to Text mode;
 * Dropped support to Edocr due to embed inconsistency;
 * Dropped support to Aol On Videos.